 This course investigates Earth's atmosphere, oceans, ice, and physical processes that make the planet habitable for life.
-Topics include both paleoclimate reconstruction techniques and computer modelling predictive strategies to define what the climate has been and what the most likely future will be.
+Topics include both paleoclimate reconstruction techniques and computer modeling predictive strategies to define what the climate has been and what the most likely future will be.
+This course along with ENS 490 will meet the Capstone experience requirement.
 Prerequisites: C- or better in MTH 121, ENS 101, and CHM 111 and 112.
 (Spring, even-odd years)